snrnats/doc-centre/docfx_project/reports/performance.md

 ## Late Consignments by Destination

 The **Late Consignments by Destination** visualisation shows the destinations of your late consignments, plotted on a map.
-Areas where late consignments occur more frequently are displayed in red.
+Locations where late consignments occur more frequently are displayed in red.

 <a href="../images/reports/performance-late-destination.png" target="_blank">
     <img src="../images/reports/performance-late-destination.png"/>